Grassi & Co.

-Grassi is an Employee-Owned ESOP company that specializes in providing advisory, tax and accounting services.
-The main office is located in Jericho, New York and has additional locations in New York City, Long Island, Westchester, New Jersey, Massachusetts and Florida.
+Grassi & Co.
+Certified Public Accountants, PC, together with Grassi Advisory Group, Inc., are a pair of independently owned, employee-owned advisory, tax and accounting services companies that operate together and are branded together as Grassi.
+Their main offices are located in Jericho, New York, and they have additional locations in New York City, Long Island, Westchester, New Jersey, Massachusetts and Florida.